On the Possibility of Melting Water Ice during the Recent Past of Mars: Application to the Formation of Gullies: Open Research

 \acknowledgments This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No 835275, project "Mars Through Time").
 Mars PCM simulations were done thanks to the High-Performance Computing (HPC) resources of Centre Informatique National de l'Enseignement Supérieur (CINES) under the allocation n\textdegree A0100110391 made by Grand Equipement National de Calcul Intensif (GENCI); to the IPSL Data and Computing Center ESPRI which is supported by CNRS, Sorbonne Université, CNES and Ecole Polytechnique, and to the SACADO MeSU platform at Sorbonne Université.
+The authors acknowledge A.Khuller, N.Schorghofer, C.Freissinet, V.Chevrier, B.Jakosky for insightful discussions, M.Sorie and the two reviewers for their constructive comments.